Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 In practice, DeltaNet has been shown to consistently outperform the vanilla FWP with the purely additive update rule (Sec.~\ref{sec:fwp_basic}) across many tasks including language modeling \citep{schlag2021linear,irie2021going,yang2024parallelizing}, reinforcement learning in game environments \citep{irie2021going}, time series classification \citep{irie2022neural}, and image generation \citep{irie2023image}.
 One natural question is whether DeltaNet is still efficient, i.e., whether its training is parallelizable, and the answer is yes; \citet{yang2024parallelizing} have derived a parallel training algorithm for DeltaNet.\looseness=-1

 More broadly, many recently proposed efficient sequence models---such as Gated Linear Attention (GLA) \citep{YangWSPK24}, Mamba2 \citep{DaoG24}, RetNet \citep{sun2023retentive}, mLSTM in xLSTM \citep{beck2024xlstm}, and Gated DeltaNet \citep{yang2024gated}---can also be expressed as an FWP with a specific state/weight update rule; the corresponding summary is shown in Table \ref{tab:model_variations}.
 This FWP view facilitates relating and comparing these models---relations which may be nebulous solely from their names.
 For example, we can categorize that many of these models simply introduce a decay factor on the weight/state and differ from each other in the type of decay used: RetNet uses a constant scalar decay, whereas Mamba2 uses a context/time-dependent scalar (produced as a function of the input; similarly to the dynamic learning rate of DeltaNet in Eq.~\ref{eq:proj_beta}), while GLA dynamically produces different decay rates for each row of the fast weight matrix.
-Oja's rule \citep{oja1982simplified} is also a natural extension to the naive Hebbian rule; however, OjaNet was reported to empirically underperform DeltaNet on certain sequence processing applications \citep{irie2022neural}; which may be an intuitive result as Oja's rule performs principal component analysis \citep{oja1982simplified}, while the delta rule is for error correction (further discussions of local objectives underlying different update rules are provided in the next section and in Table \ref{tab:model_variations}).
+Oja's rule \citep{oja1982simplified} is also a natural extension to the naive Hebbian rule; however, OjaNet was reported to empirically underperform DeltaNet on certain sequence processing applications \citep{irie2022neural}; which may be an intuitive result as Oja's rule performs principal component analysis \citep{oja1982simplified}, while the delta rule is for error correction.
+Certain other rules can be naturally derived as extensions of the delta rule \citep{yang2024gated,peng2025rwkv}.
+Further discussions of local objectives underlying different update rules are provided in the next section and in Table \ref{tab:model_variations}.

-As a side note, some of the early FWP models whose development predates 2020 \citep{schlag2017gated,munkhdalai2017meta,munkhdalai2018metalearning,miconi18a,miconi2018backpropamine,keller2018fast,MunkhdalaiSWT19} (at the time when sequence model development was much less dominated by the training efficiency; we remind that the GPT-2 \citep{gpt2} and GPT-3 \citep{gpt3} language models were introduced in 2019 and 2020, respectively), are somewhat harder to fit in this table, as they tended to use fast weights within the LSTM architecture; but we can find the same core idea: replacing certain weight matrices in the LSTM by fast weights modified over time through an update rule.
+As a side note, some of the early FWP-like models whose development predates 2020 \citep{schlag2017gated,munkhdalai2017meta,munkhdalai2018metalearning,miconi18a,miconi2018backpropamine,keller2018fast,MunkhdalaiSWT19} (at the time when sequence model development was much less dominated by the training efficiency; we remind that the GPT-2 \citep{gpt2} and GPT-3 \citep{gpt3} language models were introduced in 2019 and 2020, respectively), are somewhat harder to fit in this table, as they tended to use fast weights within the LSTM architecture; but we can find the same core idea: replacing certain weight matrices in the LSTM by fast weights modified over time through an update rule.